Restorationism: Historical models

+Ecclesiastical Primitivism

 Ecclesiastical primitivism focuses on restoring the ecclesiastical practices of the early church.
+The didache, an early Christian treatise predominantly dated to the first century, describes a central role of central itinerant apostles, as well as community-based elders and deacons elected by the community.
 Huldrych Zwingli, John Calvin and the Puritans all advocated ecclesiastical primitivism.
 The strongest advocate of ecclesiastical primitivism in the United States was Alexander Campbell.

+Ethical Primitivism

 Ethical primitivism focuses on restoring the ethical norms and commitment to discipleship of the early church.
-The Anabaptists, Barton W. Stone and the Holiness Movement are examples of this form of restorationism.
+Ethical commitments and norms are described in first century primitive Christian writings: Pauline writings reject gentiles taking on the “yoke of slavery;” the didache of Syria does not require gentile Christians to keep the full law perfectly, but instructs them to “keep as much [of the law]… as they can ‘bear’.”

 The movement often requires observance of universal commandments, such as a biblical Sabbath as given to Adam and Eve in the Garden of Eden, and the Hebrew calendar to define years, seasons, weeks, and days.
 Circumcision, animal sacrifices, and ceremonial requirements, as practiced in Judaism, are distinguished from the Ten Commandments, Noahide laws and High Sabbaths as given to, and in effect for, all humanity.
 The Sermon on the Mount and particularly the Expounding of the Law warn against antinomianism, the rejection of biblical teachings concerning observance of the Law.

+The Anabaptists, Barton W. Stone and the Holiness Movement are examples of this form of restorationism.

+Experiential Primitivism

 Experiential primitivism focuses on restoring the direct communication with God and the experience of the Holy Spirit seen in the early church.
 Examples include the Latter Day Saint movement of Joseph Smith and Pentecostalism.

+Gospel Primitivism

 Gospel primitivism may be best seen in the theology of Martin Luther.
 Luther was not, in the strictest sense, a restorationist because he saw human effort to restore the church as works righteousness and was sharply critical of other Reformation leaders who were attempting to do so.
 On the other hand, he was convinced that the gospel message had been obscured by the Roman Catholic Church of the time.
 He also rejected church traditions he considered contrary to Scripture and insisted on scripture as the sole authority for the church.

 These models are not mutually exclusive, but overlap; for example, the Pentecostal movement sees a clear link between ethical primitivism and experiential primitivism.